jonkarrer/amanda_website/README.md

 [] make dropdown button function
     --> I am attempting to create an overlay field first.
 The navabar needs to remain on top so i set the z-index of the navbar to 2.
-The overlay is a transparent purples block sitting on top of the main tag.
+The overlay is a transparent purple block sitting on top of the main tag.
 The main tag display is none for now.
 I want the hamburger button to turn to an x, be white, and connect to the overlay via color match.
 [] make third page with fusion method.
 [] make link and form for the ibe button